Common QR Code Scanning Problems and How to Fix Them

 Low light reduces camera contrast, and smudged lenses prevent autofocus.
 If you're sharing a QR code in a physical location, make sure it's displayed in a well-lit area, ideally with at least 100 lux of illumination.

 Poor lighting can prevent smartphone cameras or scanners from properly reading the code, especially at evening events.
-Test on multiple cameras to maintain reliability across different devices.
-It’s important to clean camera lenses regularly and hold the device at 10–20 cm.
+To prevent these issues, Ttest on multiple cameras to maintain reliability across different devices.
+It’s also important to clean camera lenses regularly and hold the device at 10–20 cm (4–8 inches).

 It’s best to maintain 40% contrast between the foreground and background.
 A dark foreground with a light background works best.
 This is essential to consider when creating QRs with custom colors and logos, to ensure reliable detection across all major scanning apps and devices.